American RBST Foundation Flock USA0001

 naturally have triplets.
 Some ewes twin with regularity and some only ever

 have singles.
-The Soay ewe is an excellent mother and only very rarely has a
+The Soay ewe is an excellent mother and only

 problem.
 However, one should always be prepared for the unexpected.
 It is